Janice McGeachin: COVID-19 pandemic and strained relationship with Governor Brad Little

 In May 2021, after Little left the state to attend a Republican Governors' Association conference in Nashville, Tennessee, making McGeachin acting governor in his absence, she issued an executive order that barred the state and Idaho counties, cities, public school districts, and public universities from adopting mask mandates.
 McGeachin issued the order without consulting Little, and against the wishes of state health officials who had sought a statewide mask mandate, which Idaho has never had.
 On his return to Idaho one day later, Little rescinded McGeachin's order and said that her decision "to act solitarily on a highly politicized, polarizing issue without conferring with local jurisdictions, legislators, and the sitting Governor" was "simply put, an abuse of power."
 Little said that McGeachin's order "unilaterally and unlawfully" forbade local officials from determining public-health policies in their own jurisdictions and would have forbidden the state from enforcing protective measures for social workers from making home visits to at-risk patients, or for employees in state testing labs.
 Little also noted that her order duplicated a proposed bill that had failed to pass the state legislature.
 In July 2021, when Little was out of state on a different trip, McGeachin wrote a letter to the Idaho Department of Health and Welfare, demanding information on what incentives Idaho healthcare providers may have "to impose vaccine mandates on their employees."

-McGeachin has used her office to promote misinformation to disparage COVID-19 vaccines.
+McGeachin used her office to promote misinformation to disparage COVID-19 vaccines.
 By fall 2021, Idaho had among the nation's lowest COVID-19 vaccination rates.
 A surge in COVID-19 cases first strained, and then surpassed, the capacity of the state's health care system.
 Overwhelmed by a surge of COVID-19 patients, the Idaho Department of Health and Welfare activated "crisis standards" that allowed hospitals in the state to ration healthcare.
 In August 2021, after announcing that she would challenge Little in the Republican primary for re-nomination as governor, McGeachin said that it was "shameful" for Little to ask Idahoans to show love for neighbors by getting vaccinated against COVID-19.
 McGeachin also opposes vaccine mandates.

-In October 2021, while Little was out of state touring the Southern border, McGeachin, claiming power as acting governor in Little's absence, issued an executive order banning state officials from requiring proof of vaccination from employees and sought to ban employers from requiring vaccinations altogether.
+In October 2021, while Little was out of state touring the Southern border, McGeachin—claiming power as acting governor in Little's absence—issued an executive order banning state officials from requiring proof of vaccination from employees and sought to ban employers from requiring vaccinations altogether.
 She also inquired with the Idaho National Guard about ordering troops to the U.S.-Mexico border that Little was visiting.
-The governor and lieutenant governor publicly feuded, and Little rescinded McGeachin's orders while he was still in Texas, saying that McGeachin's order was unauthorized because his "temporary presence in Texas on official business" did not impair his "ability to represent the people of Idaho thus necessitating action by another executive to ensure the continuity of state government."
+The governor and lieutenant governor publicly feuded, and Little rescinded McGeachin's order while he was still in Texas.
+In so doing, Little stated that McGeachin's order was unauthorized because his "temporary presence in Texas on official business" did not impair his "ability to represent the people of Idaho thus necessitating action by another executive to ensure the continuity of state government."